Nevada-Bioinformatics-Center/snakemake_seqmotif_lookup_region_workflow/README.md

 # snakemake_seqmotif_lookup_region_workflow

 A snakemake workflow for extracting reads from a BAM file aligned to a certain region.
-Using a motifs.txt file, then per sample count the number of reads with certain motifs.
+Using a motifs.txt file, calculate the number of reads with defined motifs per-sample.

 ## Requirements

 To run this pipeline, you will need [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) installed.
-Additionally, you will either need to install the required programs and packages on your system, or will need to run Snakemake using a container management system like Singularity, Apptainer or Docker.
+Additionally, you will either need to install the required programs and packages on your system or use the `--use-conda` flag to install the conda environemtns or use the `--use-singularity` flag to run Snakemake using a container management system like Singularity or Apptainer (typically only on HPCs).

 ### Programs Used